Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-Court proceedings and documents can be suppressed or temporarily prohibited from publication by a legislative provision (for example, section 15A of the Child (Criminal Proceedings) Act 1987.
+Court proceedings and documents can be suppressed or temporarily prohibited from publication by legislative provisions, among them:

 The CSNPO Act provides for the making of suppression and non-publication orders by courts.
 Find out more about this important legislation.